queryluke/masseffect-5e-data/text/en/gear/medi-gel.md

 injuries against infection and allowing for rapid healing by having the gel grip tight to flesh until subjected to a frequency of ultrasound.
 It is sealable against liquids - most notably blood - as well as contaminants and gases.

 __Use__.
-When you use this item, you or a willing creature within <me-distance length="5" /> regains hit points equal to the medi-gel's potency.
+When you use this item, you or a willing, organic creature within <me-distance length="5" /> regains hit points equal to the medi-gel's potency.

 Type|Rarity|Credits|HP Regained
 ---|---|---|---